OpenCageData/opencagedata-misc-docs/README.md

 - public status page showing how far we lag in synching OSM edits
 - "annotations" - ie adding additional data to responses for example -- timezones
--- country specific amendments like OS grid reference -- what3words codes
+-- what3words codes
-- min_confidence parameter
 - break out formatting code into country specific and more easily testable and open sourced modules
 - better, more tests / general stability
 - better way to deal with reported data errors and feed them back to the underlying datasource (ie OSM)
 - build geocoder around openaddresses.io data